 If you’re not a fan of scarcity as a useful persuasive technique to use, go with urgency persuasion instead.
 This allows you to keep selling your product or service indefinitely but makes the buyer feel they have to buy it sooner than later to enjoy the benefits the product or service will give them.

 Simply put, if you have listed out the main benefit of your product or service, remind people that the longer they delay their purchase decisions, the longer it will be before they can feel the satisfaction of having that benefit.
 And the longer they wait, the more people will experience it before them.

-For example, let’s say you’re selling a meditation audio that will improve the quality of your customer’s sleep.
+For example, let’s say you’re selling meditation audio that will improve the quality of your customer’s sleep.
 Your urgency copy could include phrases like “Don’t go another night without restful sleep” or “Do you really want to spend more sleepless nights tossing and turning?”